VTM-FAME/NicholasPersa.github.io/_posts/2016-01-12-illusions.md

 ![ZType.png]({{site.baseurl}}/images/ZType.png)

-Although the twitter game didn't exactly meet my expectations, it was completely different from ZType, I enjoyed reading the article about Epistory and the challenge of the games story design.
+Although the twitter game didn't exactly meet my expectations, it was completely different from ZType, I enjoyed reading the article about Epistory and the challenge of the game's story design.